mjfos2r/ont-borrelia-assembly/README.md

 # ont-borrelia-assembly

 Author: Michael J. Foster

-Lemieux Lab @ MGH/BroadInstitute
+Pipeline written for Borrelia sequencing done in the Lemieux Lab @ MGH/BroadInstitute

-Repository housing necessary workflows and pipelines required for assembly of Borrelia burgdorferi genomes from  ONT generated data.
+This repository houses necessary tasks/workflows/pipelines required for assembly of Borrelia burgdorferi genomes from  ONT generated data on Terra.